 "For the Son of man came to seek and to save that which was lost" (Luke 4:13).

 The phrase, "he departed from him for a season," implies that Satan did not intend to end his efforts of putting many stumbling blocks in Jesus' way.
 Satan earnestly wanted to ruin God's eternal plan of redemption.
 Of course, the tempter would return and persist in all his wicked ways at a more convenient time.
 This is exactly what he does to God's faithful ones!
 He takes advantage of our weaknesses (physical or spiritual) and then starts attacking us to destroy us.
 He is crafty and never sits still.
-So, let us follow our Lord's example of resisting Him so that he will flee from us.
-He flees from us when we are armed entirely with the Sword of the Spirit (Word of God).
+So, let us follow our Lord's example of resisting Him so he will flee from us.
+He flees from us when we are armed with the Sword of the Spirit (Word of God).
 We must also love righteousness and hate all evil (lawlessness).
 Let us take heed!
 Jesus has left us an abundance of weapons of warfare to defeat him.

 CONCLUSION: